MicrosoftDocs/dynamics365smb-docs/business-central/finance-consolidated-company-reporting-setup.md

 * On the dimensions, specify the **Consolidation Code** field, or leave it blank.
   * To exclude a dimension in the consolidation, leave the **Consolidation Code** field blank on the dimension, and don't choose dimensions in the **Copy Dimensions** fields in any consolidation functions or reports.
   * To include dimension information in the consolidation, leave the **Consolidation Code** field blank.
-However, the consolidation will only work if the dimension values in the business unit are the same as the consolidated company.
+However, the consolidation works only if the dimension values in the business unit are the same as the consolidated company.
   * To consolidate the dimension value code in the business unit with a different dimension value code in the consolidated company, fill in the **Consolidation Code** field on the dimensions.
 * Add the dimensions to the general ledger accounts.